 But worry not, as there are quite a few alternatives to Google Maps nowadays that can not only be a great option for the mobile application developers or websites who aim to assimilate maps or navigations predominantly, but are also free of charge which is a great plus over the cost that you will rather incur with Google Maps now.

-So let’s take a quick look on these alternatives to Google Maps (free or upgradable), which will be really handy to many of us post the deactivation of the classic Google Map from 29th January, 2016.
+So let’s take a quick look at these alternatives to Google Maps (free or upgradable), which will be really handy to many of us.

 One of the world’s biggest free community-based Mapping, Traffic and Navigation App, Waze is now owned by Google.
 However, for those who prefer using the original Waze app, it is still available via the Play Store free of cost.
 Even though the app does not fascinate you with its design, the fact that it provides you live with real-time traffic updates and reads them too between two users is something really unique.